 In response to the COVID-19 outbreak, the European Commission has launched the European Research Area (ERA) Corona Platform on its Funding & Tenders Portal to make information related to the COVID-19 outbreak and its impact on Horizon 2020 grants available in a single place.

-The page is still under construction, but already includes links to the COVID-19 FAQs, a list of Horizon 2020 deadlines that have been extended and links to other useful resources.
-In the future, it will also include links to the relevant pages of EU Member States and will be a one-stop-shop for applicants and beneficiaries of Horizon funds looking for information about the COVID-19 outbreak.
+The page includes links to the COVID-19 FAQs, a list of Coronavirus-specific projects and a list of others projects that have some relevance to the Coronavirus, links to the relevant pages of EU Member States, and other useful resources.
+It is intended to be a one-stop-shop for beneficiaries of Horizon funds looking for information about the COVID-19 outbreak.

 European Commission Answers to Frequently Asked Questions on Horizon 2020 Projects